Kingston Fossil Plant coal fly ash slurry spill: Effects

 The spill was reported to have killed and buried multiple deer and at least one dog, and ejected fish from the Emory River onto the river bank as far as 40 ft from the shore.
-The contamination effects in the rivers killed an extremely large number of fish and other marine life.
+The contamination effects in the rivers killed an extremely large number of fish and other aquatic life.
 Large numbers of dead fish were reported as far as the Tennessee River and other area tributaries in the aftermath of the spill.